Italian Tubular Bind Off for 1×1 Ribbing

-The Italian Tubular Bind Off is one of those pro-level finishing techniques that can seriously level up your knitting.
-It’s perfect for 1×1 ribbing, creating a stretchy, clean edge that looks polished and intentional—like you bought your sweater at a store.
+The Italian Tubular Bind Off is one of those finishing techniques that genuinely changes the way your knitting looks, and once you learn it, you’ll wonder how you ever used anything else.
+It’s specifically designed for 1×1 ribbing, creating a stretchy, rounded edge that looks polished and intentional.
+Professional, even.
+Like you bought your sweater at a store (the good kind of store).

 Before You Begin: Don’t Skip the Tubular Row